effector/patronum/src/time/readme.md

 1. `clock: Event<any> | Effect<any, any, any> | Store<any>` — The unit triggers time reading and updates `$time` store

 — `Time` is a generic type argument used for overriding time reader function.
-By default, is is `number`
+By default, it is `number`

 ### Returns